-6.0 HSI IN SUPPORT OF AFFORDABILITY AND PERFORMANCE GOALS
+5.0 HSI IN SUPPORT OF AFFORDABILITY AND PERFORMANCE GOALS

-The RFP should require that the contractor state how HSI professionals will work with the Systems Engineering Risk Management functions, Affordability personnel, Training and Maintainability, Integration and Product Support Teams to design IPTs to minimize program costs, and how the customer will reduce life-cycle costs per Section 4E (Human Systems Integration Support of Affordability and Performance Goals) of the HSIPP DID (DI-HFAC-81743A).
+The RFP should require that the contractor state how HSI professionals will work with individuals representing teams/functions such as: Systems Engineering Risk Management, Affordability, Training, Maintainability, and Integration and Product Support.
+The contractor should describe how these IPTs will minimize program life-cycle costs Section 4E (Human Systems Integration Support of Affordability and Performance Goals) of the HSIPP DID (DI-HFAC-81743A)..
 Note that anything in excess of what is listed in the HSIPP DID should be clearly identified and stated in the RFP.

-The RFP should require that the contractor state specifics like reducing the number, level, and training costs for operational and support personnel.
-The RFP should require that the contractor state how HSI professionals will participate in the function and task analyses that will help to determine the minimum number of operating and support personnel to perform all functions during normal and extended operations (e.g., HSI Working Group (HSIWG) meetings, design reviews).
-Functions include such disciplines as Training, Maintainability, Systems and Software operations to discuss levels of automation and technology insertion.
-The RFP should also require that the contractor discuss the ways in which they can reduce or simplify operation, training and maintenance for the design or equipment use; match the KSAs of existing customer personnel categories and/or use personnel with the lowest acquisition, training and maintenance costs.
+The RFP should require that the contractor state specific goals and benchmarks (e.g., reducing the number, level and training costs for operational and support personnel).
+The RFP should require that the contractor state how HSI professionals will participate in the function and task analyses that will help to determine the minimum number of operating and support personnel to perform all functions during normal and extended operations (e.g., what tasks are to be performed, what data will be produced and during which events will HSI professionals participate).
+Functions should include such disciplines as Training, Maintainability, Systems and Software operations.
+Levels of automation and technology insertion should be considered in discussions between these disciplines.
+The RFP should also require that the contractor discuss the ways in which they can reduce or simplify operation, training and maintenance for the design or equipment use, match the KSAs of existing customer personnel categories and/or use personnel with the lowest acquisition, training and maintenance costs.

-The RFP should also require that the contractor state how HSI cost and performance factors will be formally considered during analysis, design and procedure development activities, and how they will be discussed with the customer during all Technical Reviews such as System Requirements Review (SRR), System Functional Review (SFR), Preliminary Design Review (PDR)/Interim Design Review (IDR), Critical Design Review (CDR)/Final Design Review (FDR), and in the engineering change management process.
+The RFP should also require that the contractor state how HSI cost and performance factors will be formally considered during analysis, design and procedure development activities, and how they will be discussed with the customer during all Technical Reviews such as System Requirements Review (SRR), System Functional Review (SFR), Preliminary Design Review (PDR)/Interim Design Review (IDR), Critical Design Review (CDR), and in the engineering change management process.
 For efforts with incrementally fielded acquisition strategy (e.g., Agile Software Development), the RFP should include HSI-related costs and impacts that span across increments/builds.